MrSjodin/docker-elk-compose/README.md

 ## Quick-Start instrux

 By default, the services in the stack will expose the following TCP ports:
+* 514:  Logstash Syslog input
-* 5000: Logstash TCP input
+* 5000: Logstash TCP generic input
 * 9200: Elasticsearch HTTP
 * 9300: Elasticsearch TCP transport
 * 5601: Kibana Web Frontend